• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Tableau sales and marketing dashboard.

-Tableau specializes in making beautiful visualizations, but much of its advertising is focused on corporate environments with data engineers and bigger budgets.
-The tool has a public (free) version, but with limited capabilities.
-The more you pay, the more you can access in Tableau, including benchmarked data from third parties.
-The software also has a non-profit tool and versions for academic settings.
+Tableau specializes in making great visualizations, but much of its advertising is focused on corporate environments with data engineers and bigger budgets.
+It has a public (free) version, but with limited capabilities.
+Essentially, the more you pay, the more you can access in Tableau.
+This includes benchmarked data from third parties, live data connections, etc. The software also has a non-profit tool and versions for academic settings.

 How is Power BI similar to Tableau?